 - Asset protection through Charging Orders and the associated rules with multi-member LLCs (attorney stuff).

-If you and your partner are married, and you can actually tolerate each other’s existence for the foreseeable future, you have two basic options-
+If you and your partner are married, and want to become the next power couple, you have two basic options-

 - Elect to be treated as a qualified joint venture (as defined and allowed by the IRS), and file on Schedule C on your individual tax returns, or